victorporof/Tilt/README.md

    */
   this.init = function(canvas) {
     // access the visualization using this.visualization
+    // and the controller using this.controller
-    // initialize all the GUI components here
+    // initialize all the UI components here
   };

   /**